ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

 context
-  If CMCI is installed in a CICSPlex SM environment, ``context`` is the name of the CICSplex or CMAS associated with the request; for example, PLEX1.
+  If CMCI is installed in a CICSPlex SM environment, context is the name of the CICSplex or CMAS associated with the request; for example, PLEX1.
 See the relevant resource table in CICSPlex SM resource tables to determine whether to specify a CICSplex or CMAS.

-  If CMCI is installed as a single server, ``context`` is the application ID of the CICS region associated with the request.
+  If CMCI is installed as a single server (SMSS), context is the APPLID of the CICS region associated with the request.

-  The value of ``context`` must not contain spaces. ``context`` is not case-sensitive.
+  The value of context must not contain spaces.
+Context is not case-sensitive.

   | **required**: false
   | **type**: str

-criteria
-  A string containing logical expressions that filters the data returned on the request.

-  The string on the ``criteria`` parameter follows the same rule as the filter expression in the CICSPlex SM application programming interface (API).
-  Although query parameter values are not case-sensitive, certain attribute values must have correct capitalization because some attributes such as TRANID and DESC can hold mixed-case values.
-  The filter can work with options ``query``, ``update``, ``delete``; otherwise it will be ignored.
-  For more guidance about specifying filter expressions using the CICSPlex SM API, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.4.0/system-programming/cpsm/eyup1a0.html
+insecure
+  Set to true to disable SSL certificate trust chain verification when using https

   | **required**: False
-  | **type**: str
+  | **type**: bool

-parameter
-  A string of one or more parameters and values in the form of `parameter_name(data_value)` that refines the request.
-The rule for specifying these parameters is the same as in the CICSPlex SM API.

-  For more guidance about specifying parameter expressions using the CICSPlex SM API, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.4.0/system-programming/cpsm/eyup1bg.html
+location
+  The location that resource been installed to.

+  This variable only work with option 'install'.

   | **required**: False
   | **type**: str

-option
-  The definition or operation you want to perform with your CICS or CPSM resources.

-  | **required**: false
-  | **type**: str
-  | **default**: query
-  | **choices**: define, delete, update, install, query
+  | **choices**: BAS, CSD

-record_count
-  Only works with the ``query`` option; otherwise it will be ignored.

-  Identifies a subset of records in the results cache, starting from the first record in the results cache or from the record specified by the index parameter.

-  A negative number indicates a count back from the last record; for example, -1 means the last record, -2 the last record but one, and so on.

-  ``record_count`` must be an integer, a value of zero is not permitted.
+parameters
+  The resource parameters,refer to the CICSPlex SM resource tables in the knowledge center to get the possible parameters.

   | **required**: False
-  | **type**: int
+  | **type**: dict

 resource
-  The resource that you want to define or operate with.

-  | **required**: True
-  | **type**: dict

-  attributes
-    The resource attributes.
-For available attributes, see CICSPlex SM resource tables in IBM Knowledge Center for CICS.
+  Options which specify a target resource

   | **required**: False
-    | **type**: dict
+  | **type**: str

-  location
-    The location where the resource was installed.

-    This variable only works with the ``install`` option.
+  criteria
+    A string containing logical expressions that filters the data returned on the request.

+    The string that makes up the value of the CRITERIA parameter follows the same rules as the filter expressions in the CICSPlex SM application programming interface.

+    The filter can work with options ``query``, ``update``, ``delete``; otherwise it will be ignored.

+    For more guidance about specifying filter expressions using the CICSPlex SM API, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/system-programming/cpsm/eyup1a0.html.

     | **required**: False
     | **type**: str
-    | **choices**: BAS, CSD

   parameters
-    The resource parameters.
-For availabled parameters, see CICSPlex SM resource tables in IBM Knowledge Center for CICS.
+    A string of one or more parameters and values of the form parameter_name(data_value) that refines the request.
+The rules for specifying these parameters are the same as in the CICSPlex SM application programming interface.

+    For more guidance about specifying parameter expressions using the CICSPlex SM API, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/system-programming/cpsm/eyup1bg.html

     | **required**: False
-    | **type**: list
+    | **type**: dict

-    name
-      The parameter name.
+resource_name
+  The CMCI resource name for the target resource type.
+For the list of CMCI resource names, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_resources.html

   | **required**: True
   | **type**: str

-    value
-      The parameter value.
+scheme
+  Whether or not to use HTTPS

   | **required**: False
   | **type**: str

-  type
-    The resource type.

-    | **required**: True
-    | **type**: str
+  | **default**: https
+  | **choices**: http, https

 scope
-  Specifies the name of a CICSplex, CICS group, CICS region, or logical scope associated with the query.
+  Specifies the name of a CICSplex, CICS region group, CICS region, or logical scope associated with the query.

-  ``scope`` is a subset of ``context`` and limits the request to particular CICS systems or resources.
+  Scope is a subset of context, and limits the request to particular CICS systems or resources.

-  ``scope`` is not mandatory.
-When it is absent, the request is limited by the value of ``context`` alone.
+  Scope is not mandatory.
+If scope is absent, the request is limited by the value of the context alone.

-  The value of ``scope`` must not contain spaces.
+  The value of scope must not contain spaces.

-  ``scope`` is not case-sensitive.
+  Scope is not case-sensitive

   | **required**: false
   | **type**: str

-security_type
-  the authenticate type that the remote region requires.

-  | **required**: True
-  | **type**: str
-  | **default**: none
-  | **choices**: none, basic, certificate